buomsoo-kim/buomsoo-kim.github.io/about.md

 Also, I am an avid reader of (Evolutionary) Biology and Philosophy.
 My favorite authors are Richard Dawkins and Karl R. Popper.

-> The method of science is the method of bold conjectures and ingenious and severe attempts to refute them. - Karl R. Popper (from Objective Knowledge - An Evolutionary Approach)
+> The method of science is the method of bold conjectures and ingenious and severe attempts to refute them. - Karl R. Popper (from <i>Objective Knowledge - An Evolutionary Approach</i>)